J. Frank Diggs: World War II

-In the Army, Diggs was a part of the third division in the U.S. invasion of Sicily in 1943, where he was captured and held as a prisoner at Oflag 64, a prison camp in northern Poland.
+In the Army, Diggs was a part of the 3rd Infantry Division during the U.S. invasion of Sicily in 1943, where he was captured and held as a prisoner at Oflag 64, a prison camp in northern Poland.
 As a POW, Diggs met with George Juskalian and together they founded and edited a POW newspaper which was based on reports from incoming POWs and German accounts.
 Among the journalist who wrote for the paper was Pulitzer prize winner, Larry Allen.

 Near the end of the war, Diggs and other POWs were marched West into Germany away from approaching Soviet forces.
 During the march, Diggs and another officer, Nelson Tacy, escaped.
 They were taken in by a Polish family for several weeks and when the Soviet Army arrived in the area, they were safe and were able to return to U.S. forces.
 As a soldier, Diggs was awarded a Silver Star, Bronze Star and a Purple Heart.